PDC Pro Tour: Players Championships

 Players Championships, originally known as PDPA Players Championships, are organised by the Professional Dart Players Association (PDPA) and have increased in number in recent years.
 They are known as "floor tournaments", because they usually feature 16 darts boards in close proximity on an arena floor where the tournament is played in the space of a day.
 Televised events differ by having just one main board on a stage with the audience and cameras situated around it.

-Eligibility for these events are usually restricted to PDPA members only, however tournaments held outside of the United Kingdom often allow entry to non-PDPA members who are residents of the country staging the tournament.
-Some overseas players from the BDO take the opportunity of playing in PDC Players Championships in their home countries.

 Order of Merit

-The prize money won in Players Championships count towards the PDC Order of Merit, which contributes to each player's world ranking.
+The prize money won in Players Championships count towards both the PDC Order of Merit and PDC Pro Tour Order of Merit rankings.

+After each completion of each year's Players Championship season (34 events in 2025 & 2026), the top 64 money-earners compete in the Players Championship Finals, in which they are seeded purely on this basis with 1 v 64, 2 v 63, etc.

 During 2007, the PDC and PDPA added further importance to Players Championships by changing qualification criteria for major televised events.
 A separate Players Championship Order of Merit was introduced which calculates players earnings for these tournaments only each calendar year.
 The players who won the most money (without qualifying automatically via the PDC Order of Merit) were awarded qualifying places at major tournaments, such as the World Matchplay, World Grand Prix and World Championship.

 Previously, a sudden-death knockout qualifying tournament decided the players which meant players could miss out on tournaments because of unlucky matches or unlucky draws.
 The World Championship, however, still maintains an additional qualifying tournament – from which Kirk Shepherd emerged and went on to reach the world final itself in 2008.
 This was dropped for the 2010 running of the event, however it was reinstated for 2011.

 Entries

 PDPA members must enter events through the PDC's online entry system, while non-PDPA members must enter through the local organiser for the relevant event.
-The entry fee for all Players Championships is £100 for Tour Card holders.
+There was previously an entry fee for all Players Championship events of £100 for Tour Card holders.
+The entry fee has subsequently been abolished.

 In addition, seedings for Players Championship events are determined by a one-year rolling Players Championship Order of Merit, consisting of prize money won in Players Championships over the 12 months before that event.
 The top 32 players in the Order of Merit that have entered the tournament are seeded.

-All UK Players Championship events have a 128-player draw.
+Players Championship events have a 128-player draw.

-All non-UK Players Championship events consist of no more than 256 players, with all Tour Card holders that have entered the event starting at the last 128 stage.

-If fewer than 128 players enter a Players Championship event, byes are awarded to players in order of their seeding.
-For example, if there is one bye, the number 1 seed will receive a bye into the last 64.
+If fewer than 128 Tour Card holders enter a Players Championship event, places are awarded to PDC Challenge Tour players based on the Challenge Tour Order of Merit.